Kate Beckinsale: Early life and education

-Kathrin Romany Beckinsale was born on 26 July 1973 in the Chiswick district of London, the only child of actors Richard Beckinsale and Judy Loe.
-She has a half-sister from her father's earlier marriage, actress Samantha Beckinsale, with whom she is not in regular contact.
+Kathrin Romary Beckinsale was born on 26 July 1973 in Isleworth, London.
+She is the only child of actors Richard Beckinsale and Judy Loe.
+Her half-sister from her father's earlier marriage is actress Samantha Beckinsale.
 Her father was partly of Burmese descent.
-Her parents did not marry until 1977, prior to Beckinsale starting nursery school, when she made her first television appearance at age four, in an episode of This Is Your Life dedicated to her father.
-When she was five, her father died suddenly of a heart attack aged 31; she was deeply traumatised by the loss and "started expecting bad things to happen."
-Her widowed mother moved in with director Roy Battersby when Beckinsale was nine, and she was brought up alongside his four sons and daughter.
-She has a close relationship with her stepfather, who was a member of the Workers Revolutionary Party during her youth.
+Her parents did not marry until 1977, prior to Beckinsale starting nursery school, when she made her first television appearance at age four, in an episode of This Is Your Life, dedicated to her father.
+When she was five, her father died suddenly of a heart attack, aged 31.
+She was deeply traumatised by the loss and "started expecting bad things to happen".

+Her widowed mother moved in with director Roy Battersby when Beckinsale was nine and she was brought up alongside his four sons and daughter.
+She had a close relationship with her stepfather, who was a member of the Workers Revolutionary Party during her youth.
 She helped to sell The News Line, a Trotskyist newspaper, as a little girl and has said the household phone was tapped following Battersby's blacklisting by the BBC.
 Family friends included Ken Loach and Vanessa Redgrave.

 Beckinsale was educated at Godolphin and Latymer School, an independent school for girls in Hammersmith, West London, and was involved with the Orange Tree Youth Theatre.
 She was twice a winner of the WH Smith Young Writers Award for both fiction and poetry.
 She has described herself as a "late bloomer": "All of my friends were kissing boys and drinking cider way before me.
 I found it really depressing that we weren't making camp fires and everyone was doing stuff like that."
-She had a nervous breakdown and developed anorexia at age fifteen, and underwent Freudian psychoanalysis for four years.
+She had a nervous breakdown and developed anorexia aged 15, and underwent Freudian psychoanalysis for four years.